AdobeDocs/photoshop-api-docs/README.md

 ## Retries

+- The service will retry status codes of 429, 502, 503, 504 three times.
 - You should only retry requests that have a 5xx response code.
 A 5xx error response indicates there was a problem processing the request on the server.
 - You should implement an exponential back-off retry strategy with 3 retry attempts.
 - You should not retry requests for any other response code.